pietro-foini/Soccer-Data-Challenge/Dataset/dataset/README.md

 - matches.json: this dataset describes all the matches made available;

 - events.json: this dataset describes all the events that occur during each match.
-Each event refers to a ball touch.
+Each event refers to a ball touch (IT IS IN DRIVE).